L-hodg/Geog418Lab3/README.md

 <img width="544" alt="Screenshot 2024-10-19 at 5 21 43 PM" src="https://github.com/user-attachments/assets/3bbbbc4f-8dfb-425e-bd89-7c8152c21201">

-Figure 1: Visual depiction of spatial autocorrelation created by ESRI n.d.
+Figure 1: Visual depiction of spatial autocorrelation created by and sourced from ESRI, n.d.

 The presence of SAC can have important implications for spatial analysis.
 While there are multiple ways to quantify SAC, we will be using a technique called Moran's I. This is a statistical measure which will give us a concrete, standardized value to make an appropriate conclusion about the presence of SAC, or lack thereof.
 For this exercise, we will be examining census data from 2016 in the St. John's area.
 Although census tract data can provide a wealth of different information, we will be focusing on two variables: Median total income, and respondents with knowledge of the french language.
 When looking at income, it is important to use the median as the mean can be skewed by the extremely wealthy.
 Our objective will be to determine whether SAC is present in St. John's for our selected variables.
 Census data is ideal for this type of analysis, as positive SAC is often found when examining data pertaining to demographics (Li et al., 2012).
 It is often an appropriate choice because???????

 These are both important variables to examine from a census point of view, as??

+Talk about the census data, get a reference!!

 Our first step is to install the appropriate packages for this analysis.
 Packages are sets of additional functions and commands that can be installed through r onto your machine.
 These can allow you to broaden the scope of your analysis, or create better maps and figures.
 Each package that you install can be called into use through the library function.
 Libraries are the tool that allows you to call on and utilize the functions in the package.